nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

     - 2: output cells.
     - `0x0100000000000002`: output cells with the same running script as current script
     - 3: dep cells.
-- `bounds`: high 32 bits means `offset`, low 32 bits means `length`. if `length` equals to zero, it read to end instead of reading 0 bytes.
+- `bounds`: high 32 bits means `offset`, low 32 bits means `length`.
+If `length` equals to zero, it read to end instead of reading 0 bytes.
 - `argc`: argc contains the number of arguments passed to the program
 - `argv`: argv is a one-dimensional array of strings
 - `memory_limit`: an integer value denoting the memory size to use(Not including descendant children scripts), possible values include: